cnabio/cnab-spec/100-CNAB.md

 - The list of executable images that this bundle will install
 - A list of credential paths or environment variables that this bundle requires to execute

-The canonical encoding of a bundle definition is a JSON-formatted file, which may be presented in one of two formats:
+The canonical encoding of a bundle definition is a JSON-formatted file, which MAY be presented in one of two formats:

 - An unsigned JSON Object stored in `bundle.json` file, as defined in [101-bundle-json.md](the bundle file definition)
 - A signed JSON object stored in a `bundle.cnab` file, as described in [105-signing.md](the signature definition)